peterhinch/micropython-msgpack/README.md

 7. `umsgpack/mpk_set.py` Extends support to `set`.
 8. `umsgpack/mpk_tuple.py` Extends support to `tuple`.
 9. `asyntest.py` Demo of asynchronous use of MessagePack.
-10. `user_class.py` Demo of a user defined class that is serialisable by messagePack.
+10. `user_class.py` Demo of a user defined class that is serialisable by MessagePack.

 In a minimal installation only items 1-3 are required.